Skip to content

 • A baked Surface Flow Field covering the play area (46 × 69 cells, 1-unit cell size) guides agents around the level geometry.

-• Three Cinemachine virtual cameras provide different view angles.
+• Three Cinemachine cameras provide different view angles.

 This scene has no player character.
 The swarm pursues static targets, and the turrets deal damage back via projectiles.